Alley Dwelling Authority

+Housing authority in Washington, D.C.

 The District of Columbia Alley Dwelling Act (48 Stat.
 930) established the National Capital Housing Authority (NCHA) as “The Authority” on June 12, 1934.
-Executive Order 6868 (October 9, 1934) renamed the agency as the Alley Dwelling Authority, designated its membership, and outlined its functions.
-Originally, the Authority confined its activities to slum reclamation in squares in the District containing inhabited alleys.
-At the time the Authority began its operations there were approximately 200 such squares.
+Executive Order 6868 (October 9, 1934) renamed the agency as the Alley Dwelling Authority (ADA), designated its membership, and outlined its functions.

+Originally, the Authority confined its activities to slum reclamation in squares in the District of Columbia containing inhabited alleys.
+At the time the Authority began its operations, there were approximately 200 such squares.
 Under the Act, the Authority could redevelop an alley square for any purpose that served the interest of the city.
-As many of these squares were not adapted to low-rent housing, the Authority sought amendments that would enable it to build dwellings for low-income families equal in number to those displaced by its slum reclamation on other sites.
-In the meantime, the United States Housing Act of 1937 was passed.
+Because many of these squares were not adapted to low-rent housing, the Authority sought amendments that would enable it to build dwellings for low-income families equal in number to those displaced by its slum reclamation on other sites.
+In the meantime, the Housing Act of 1937 was passed.
 At the next session of Congress, the Authority secured the desired amendments to its act and was authorized to borrow from the United States Housing Authority on the same terms as local housing authorities in other cities.

 With the beginning of World War II, the Authority temporarily suspended its work and concentrated attention on providing additional dwellings for defense workers and, later, for war workers.
-But expansion of military facilities, such as the Navy Yard and a military highway displaced resident low-income families and necessitated provisions be made for these people.
-Executive Order 9344, of May 21, 1943, established the authority as an independent agency and changed the name to National Capital Housing Authority.
+But expansion of military facilities, such as the Navy Yard and a military highway, displaced resident low-income families and necessitated provisions be made for these people.
+Executive Order 9344, of May 21, 1943, established the authority as an independent agency and changed the name to National Capital Housing Authority (NCHA).

 After the war, NCHA continued as the public housing agency for the District of Columbia, attempting to provide an adequate supply of proper housing for low-income families and individuals.
 In addition to building and acquiring housing, the Authority managed and maintained the properties as well as provided social services, such as day care, tutoring and recreational activities, for residents.
 On March 13, 1968, by Executive Order No. 11401, the President designated the Commissioner of the District of Columbia as the Authority to carry out the provisions of the District of Columbia Alley Dwelling Act.
-The Executive Order stated that in carrying out his functions as such Authority the Commissioner would be known as the “National Capital Housing Authority”.
+The Executive Order stated that in carrying out his functions as such Authority, the Commissioner would be known as the “National Capital Housing Authority”.

 The District of Columbia Home Rule Act (87 Stat.
 779) of December 24, 1973, abolished the agency, effective July 1, 1974.